Wyoming Seminary: The Sprague era and continued growth (1892–1967)

-Much of Wyoming Seminary's rise from a rural academy to a prominent college preparatory school took place during the tenure of Levi Sprague.
-A graduate, Sprague was its president for five decades from the 1880s to the 1930s and was associated with the school for most of his life, dying in office.
+Much of Wyoming Seminary's rise from a rural academy to a prominent college-preparatory school occurred during Levi Sprague's tenure.
+A graduate, Sprague was the president of the school for five decades from the 1880s to the 1930s and was associated with the school for most of his life, dying in office.
 The Upper School campus is on Sprague Avenue; the central building that hosts most classes and administrative offices there is named Sprague Hall, which features a bust of Sprague; and since 1993, a yearly scholarship for seniors that offers free boarding for eight selected student-leaders is called the Levi Sprague Fellowship.

 In 1892, the Wyoming Seminary football team participated in the world's first nighttime football game, playing against Mansfield University (then Mansfield State Normal School).
 The game ended at halftime due to insufficient lighting, with neither team scoring.
 The school grew in the early 20th century.
 From 1917 to 1919, the school used parts of the campus to train American soldiers during World War I. By the early 1950s, Sem expanded to include what is today considered the "lower school", composed of nursery through eighth-grade students.
-In 1951, Sem merged with the Wilkes-Barre Day School to become the region's only independent school to offer a complete program ranging from nursery through secondary school.
+In 1951, Sem merged with the Wilkes-Barre Day School to become the region's only independent school offering a complete program from nursery through secondary school.
 In 1998, Sem's Lower School, located three miles from Kingston in nearby Forty Fort, expanded its program by adding a prekindergarten-3 program and renaming its nursery school grade as prekindergarten-4.